Acupuncture for PCOS

 - Consumption of both red and white meat

 If women with PCOS fall pregnant, there is an increased risk of having a spontaneous miscarriage.
 In Chinese medicine this increased risk of spontaneous miscarriage is due to the obstruction of qi and blood to the uterus caused by damp and blood stasis, which is the cause of PCOS.
-Treatment using acupuncture and Chinese herbs can reduce this risk by removing the blood stasis and damp obstruction allowing adequate blood flow to the foetus.

 Women with PCOS are more likely to give birth to a baby with Autism, due to higher than normal levels of testosterone during pregnancy.
 These high levels of testosterone cause a decrease in levels of oxytocin, which is also attributed to repetitive and anti-social traits of Autism.

 One part of treatment for PCOS in both western and traditional Chinese medicine is to reduce weight.
 This is achieved through a good diet and regular exercise in both medical paradigms.
 Metformin is usually prescribed to reduce insulin levels although recent large research studies have failed to show any benefit.
 Clomid is also prescribed to try and induce ovulation.